 An analogous formula holds for decay rates with the replacement $\sigma_{A'}\to\Gamma_{A'}$, $\sigma_\gamma \to \Gamma$, where $\Gamma$ is the decay width of a particle decaying into final states containing $\gamma^*$.
 For example, one can easily check that this relation holds between specific processes such as $\pi^0 \to \Ap \gamma$ and $\pi^0 \to \gamma(\gamma^*\to e^+e^-)$.
 Similar formulae appear in hadronic bremsstrahlung literature, relating cross-sections for virtual photon emission and dilepton production~\cite{Lichard:1993ms,Lichard:1994yx}.

 At proton beam experiments $A'$ production is typically taken to be through three main channels: $\pi^0$ decay, $\eta$ decay and proton bremsstrahlung for $m_{A'} \lesssim 2\;\GeV$, see, e.g., \cite{deNiverville:2016rqh,Berlin:2018pwi,Berryman:2019dme}.
-Putting aside questions about the kinematics of parent $\pi^0$ and $\eta$ mesons, their decays to $A'$ are straightforward to model: the kinematics are fixed, while the partial width can be accurately modelled using hadronic form factors determined in ``single Dalitz'' processes $\pi^0, \; \eta \to \gamma (\gamma^*\to e^+e^-)$.\footnote{These form factors are important for the dispersive determinations of $g-2$~\cite{Danilkin:2019mhd}} Notably the form factor measurements are at time-like momentum transfers, as required for decay rate calculations.
+Putting aside questions about the production kinematics of the parent $\pi^0$ and $\eta$ mesons, their decay kinematics into $A'$ are fixed, and the partial width can be accurately modelled using hadronic form factors determined in ``single Dalitz'' processes $\pi^0, \; \eta \to \gamma (\gamma^*\to e^+e^-)$.\footnote{These form factors are important for the dispersive determinations of $g-2$~\cite{Danilkin:2019mhd}} Notably, the form factor measurements are at time-like momentum transfers, as required for decay rate calculations.
 Repurposing these SM measurements to estimate $A'$ yield provides a simple application of \cref{eq:ap_from_gamma_differential_xsec}~\cite{Batell:2009di}.
 As an example, the uncertainties in recent determinations of the $\pi^0$ transition form factor~\cite{NA62:2016zfg} are $\sim 15\%$, and even better for $\eta$~\cite{NA60:2016nad}.
 These are more than adequate for BSM applications at the moment.

 In contrast, models of proton bremsstrahlung require the introduction of form factors evaluated at $q^2$ outside of the observed range~\cite{Foroughi-Abari:2021zbm}.
 This leads to predictions that depend on unknown hadronic parameters.
 A common approach to approximate these form factors is to assume they take a dipole form with a single parameter $\Lambda\sim $ GeV, a typical hadronic scale.
 Uncertainties on observables are then estimated by varying $\Lambda$.
 Our goal is to avoid these issues by using data and \cref{eq:ap_from_gamma_differential_xsec} to predict dark photon emission rate and kinematics as a function of its mass and coupling.